smlsvnssn/ouml/README.md

 #### ö.getCss( prop, selector? = ':root') → css property value

-[browser] Gets `prop` on selected element, or from `document.documentElement` if `selector` is unset. and returns `v`.
+[browser] Gets `prop` on selected element, or from `document.documentElement` if `selector` is unset, and returns `v`.
 Mainly used for getting global `--props`, using css as master for global variables.

 #### ö.setCss( prop, v, selector? = ':root') → v